-The Molecule-style input is originally based on the input for the Molecule integral program by Almlöf [159].
+The molecule input format is originally based on the input for the Molecule integral program by Almlöf [187].
 However, there are few remnants of the original input structure.
-For users of earlier releases of the Dalton program, note should be taken of the fact that the input structure for the Molecule file has undergone major changes, however, backward compatibility has in most cases been retained.
+For users of earlier releases of the Dalton program, note should be taken of the fact that the input structure for the Molecule.
+In file has undergone major changes, however, backward compatibility has in most cases been retained.
 The program supports both Cartesian and Z-matrix input of the molecular coordinates.
 However, the Z-matrix input provided is only a convenient way of describing the molecular geometry, as the Z-matrix is converted to Cartesian coordinates, which are then used in the subsequent calculations.
 Note that the Z-matrix input can only be used together with the basis set library ("BASIS" in first line).

+The program includes an extensive basis set library, which are described below.
 There are additional possibilities for choosing the number of primitive and contracted orbitals to be used with the Atomic Natural Orbital (ANO) basis sets and the "Not Quite van Duijneveldt" (NQvD) basis sets.
-The large number of different basis sets provided is in part related to the variety of molecular properties with very different basis set requirements that can be calculated with DALTON2011.
-Most of the basis sets have been downloaded from the EMSL basis set library service
+The large number of different basis sets provided is in part related to the variety of molecular properties with very different basis set requirements that can be calculated with DALTON.
+Most of the basis sets have been downloaded from the EMSL basis set library service2 Only a small number of the basis sets were obtained from different sources: